 Results are given in grams per deciliter (g/dL).
 A normal albumin range is 3.4 to 5.4 g/dL.

 If you have a lower albumin level, you may have malnutrition.
 It can also mean that you have liver disease or an inflammatory disease.

 Higher albumin levels may be caused by acute infections, burns, and stress from surgery or a heart attack.

 The test requires a blood sample, which is drawn through a needle from a vein in your arm.

 Taking a blood sample with a needle carries risks that include bleeding, infection, bruising, or feeling dizzy.
 When the needle pricks your arm, you may feel a slight stinging sensation or pain.
 Afterward, the site may be slightly sore.

 Being dehydrated can cause higher albumin levels.
-Certain medications, including insulin, steroids, and hormones, can raise your albumin levels.
+Certain medicines can raise your albumin levels.
+These include insulin, steroids, and hormones.

 If you are pregnant, your albumin levels may be lower.
-Medications such as oral contraceptives may also lower your albumin levels.
+Medicines such as birth control pills may also lower your albumin levels.

 You don't need to prepare for this test.
 But be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.